havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 - Output is a polygon layer with the standard deviational ellipse as the only feature.
-The following attributes are available for the layer / ellipse: meanx, meany, majorangle (in radians, relative to east), minorangle, majorsd, minorsd.
+The following attributes are available for the layer / ellipse: meanx, meany, majoranglerad (major axis angle in radians counter-clockwise relative to x/east), directiondeg ("compass" direction - clockwise relative to north), majorsd (SD along the major axis), minorsd (SD along the minor axis).

 Options